 Youth is impulsive.
 When our young men grow angry at some real or imaginary wrong, and disfigure their faces with black paint, it denotes that their hearts are black, and that they are often cruel and relentless, and our old men and old women are unable to restrain them.
 Thus it has ever been.
 Thus it was when the white man began to push our forefathers ever westward.
 But let us hope that the hostilities between us may never return.
 We would have everything to lose and nothing to gain.
 Revenge by young men is considered gain, even at the cost of their own lives, but old men who stay at home in times of war, and mothers who have sons to lose, know better.

 Our good father in Washington–for I presume he is now our father as well as yours, since King George has moved his boundaries further north–our great and good father, I say, sends us word that if we do as he desires he will protect us.
-His brave warriors will be to us a bristling wall of strength, and his wonderful ships of war will fill our harbors, so that our ancient enemies far to the northward — the Haidas and Tsimshians, will cease to frighten our women, children, and old men.
-He in reality he will be our father and we his children.
+His brave warriors will be to us a bristling wall of strength, and his wonderful ships of war will fill our harbours, so that our ancient enemies far to the northward — the Haidas and Tsimshians, will cease to frighten our women, children, and old men.
+He in reality will be our father and we his children.

 But can that ever be?